Guide & Porter Tipping Policy

 Recommended Tip Amounts

-6-day trek: $350–$370 per person - this is for the crew and maximum of 3 porters.
+• 6-day trek: $350–$370 per climber - this is for the whole crew (Guides, Assistant Guides, Porters, Cooks, Helping porters)

 If you require extra porters (for accessibility, extra gear, or added personal support), please budget an additional $60 total per extra porter.
 For example, if you need two extra porters, add $120 to your tip amount.